 There are several factors which may contribute to the development of a foot stress fracture.
 These need to be assessed and corrected with direction from the treating physiotherapist.
 Some of these factors include:

-- inappropriate or excessive training (particularly on hard or uneven surfaces)
+- inappropriate or excessive training or activity (particularly on hard or uneven surfaces)

 - poor foot posture (especially flat feet or high arches)

 - muscle weakness (particularly of the gluteals, quadriceps, calf and core stabilisers)

 - muscle fatigue

 - poor balance

 - poor flexibility (particularly of the calf muscles)